 Monthly cost: $50 – $10,000

-The cost of SEO ranges from relying on technical SEO built into your site code to hiring a team to write a dedicated blog.
+The cost of SEO ranges from relying on technical SEO built into your site code to hiring a team to write and promote dedicated content.
 At the very least, you need to establish and review metrics regularly so you know how well your website is performing.